API Reference

 check(req, resp)[source]

-Check rate limit.
-Sets 429 status if exceeded.
+Check the rate limit synchronously.
+Sets a 429 if exceeded.

 install(api)[source]

-Install as a before_request hook on the API.
+Install as a before_request hook on the API (async, any backend).

 Status Code Helpers